adigunicha/adigunicha/README.md

 - 👋 Hi, I’m @michael
-- 👀 I’m interested in programming
+- 👀 I’m a frontend developer
-- 🌱 I’m currently learning react javascript
+- 🌱 I’m still buiding and learning
-- 💞️ I’m looking to collaborate on a javascript pro
+- 💞️ I’m looking to collaborate with Frontend devs

 <!---